Senior Organizing Manager

 - Experience with membership development and retention and base building; supervision experience a plus to facilitate training and support affiliates in building these skills.

-- At least 6 years of organizing experience working within a not-for-profit social justice organization or union.
+- Significant organizing experience working within a not-for-profit social justice organization or union.

 - Experience building strategic plans that drive campaigns and organizing drives, with the ability to lead others towards accomplishing goals.